 22. Three abandoned cart emails generate 69% more orders than a single email.

 Business email statistics reveal that when you send at least three follow-up emails to customers who added items to their cart but didn’t complete the purchase, it’s most likely that they will act on it.
 There is a 69% chance of them completing the purchase if they receive abandoned cart emails.

 These people already intend to buy, and all it takes is a little reminder that they have something in their cart.
 According to recent eCommerce statistics, abandoned cart emails are one of the most efficient email marketing strategies ever.

 23. The email marketing conversion rate of abandonment messages skyrockets to 6.33% when sent within an hour of a user’s online shopping session.

 Timing really matters in this case.
-Too early or too late and the conversion rate drops sharply to 3.41%.
+The conversion rate drops sharply to 3.41% if you miss the window.
 According to research by SaleCycle, the main reason shoppers abandon their carts is unexpected shipping costs.
-This accounted for 28% of abandonment cases.
-Other reasons are a user account being required, a confusing checkout process, and concerns over whether payments are truly secure.
+It accounts for as much as 28% of abandonment cases.
+Other causes are not wanting to create a user account, confusing checkout processes, and concerns over whether payments are indeed secure.

 Mobile Email Marketing

 24. Approximately 56% of global internet usage is from mobile devices.